OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 In this section, you will learn how to configure a mapping between two systems and how to update or edit the mapping after configuration, if required.

-If the systems you want to map are not configured onto OpsHub Integration Manager, click the plus buttons [+] adjacent to System 1 and System 2 fields to configure the systems.
+If the systems you want to map are not configured onto <code class="expression">space.vars.SITENAME</code>, click the plus buttons [+] adjacent to System 1 and System 2 fields to configure the systems.
 Follow the steps given on [System Configuration](system-configuration.md) page to learn the steps to configure a system.

 In the image below, we show TFS and JIRA selected as the two systems.